 Bury Friends of Compiegne recently hosted a lunch to celebrate 50 years of Twinning links.
 Congratulations all round!

-Sudbury Town Twinning Association celebrated their 10th Anniversary with Fredensborg in Denmark.
+Sudbury Town Twinning Association celebrated their 10th Anniversary with Fredensborg in Denmark in 2017, and will celebrate again in Sudbury in June 2018.

 Sible Hedingham Twinning Association have sent their recent Newsletter which can be read here.